How to Take Useful Scene Photos After Your Orlando Auto Accident

 Include Photos that Show Weather Conditions

 What were the weather conditions at the time of the accident?
 Was it raining or was there ice on the road?
 These are important details you need to document if possible.
 If the sun was shining right into the driver’s face, that is also important to note.
 Try to take photos from each driver’s perspective so investigators can see what each driver saw.

 Get Photos of Injuries and Property Damage

 Don’t miss documenting injuries and property damage.
 You want detailed photos of the property damage and any items that belong to each party.
 Also look for nearby damage like guardrails, trees, lampposts, or any other stationary objects that suffered damage in the accident.
 If you can, you also need to take photos of visible injuries.
 Do not take photos of someone else’s injuries without their permission, however.
 If you can get overall scene photos of everyone present without causing problems or making someone angry, then they might be helpful, especially if a witness claims to be there and wasn’t.

 Contact a Florida Auto Accident Attorney Today

-If you were in an injury auto accident due to someone else’s negligence, contact the Payer Law Group today to schedule an initial consultation.
+If you were in an injury auto accident due to someone else’s negligence, contact the Payer Law today to schedule an initial consultation.